Planning Your HA Group Deployment

 Compatible HSM Software/ Firmware Versions

 Generally, Thales recommends using HSMs with the same software/firmware in HA groups; different versions have different capabilities, and a mixed-version HA group is limited to those functions that are common to the versions involved.
-This means they have access to fewer cryptographic mechanisms, or have different restrictions in FIPS mode.
+This means they have access to fewer cryptographic mechanisms, or have different restrictions in FIPS 140 approved configuration (formerly FIPS mode).
 However, mixed-version HA groups containing Luna 6 and 7 member partitions and Luna Cloud HSM services are supported.
 See Cloning Keys Between Luna 6, Luna 7, and Luna Cloud HSM, Password or Multifactor Quorum for more information.

 Common Cloning Domain